George Floyd protests in Maryland: Baltimore

 On May 29, protesters at the Inner Harbor in Baltimore blocked traffic on Light Street near 7:00 pm.
 The demonstration continued to Baltimore City Hall.
 On May 30, hundreds of protesters gathered outside Baltimore City Hall on Saturday night, for the second night.
 Protesters were mainly peaceful, with some reports of arrests and a police car window smashed.
 A car caravan protest also occurred.

 On June 1, thousands of youth-led protesters marched peacefully from the Baltimore Convention Center to Baltimore City Hall, shutting down I-83 and passing by the Baltimore City Detention Center and the Baltimore City Correctional Center.
 Fourteen arrests were made as eight instances of destruction of property were reported.

 On June 10, hundreds of protesters marched the streets to the Baltimore City Schools headquarters, where a moment of silence was held for eight minutes and forty-six seconds before organizers gave speeches.

-On June 12, protestors gathered at City Hall as City Council members were scheduled to discuss the proposed half million police budget.
+On June 12, protesters gathered at City Hall as City Council members were scheduled to discuss the proposed half million police budget.
 Street artists painted in big pink letters "Defund the Police" on Gay Street.